 On the CB500X forum there’s a l o n g thread on screen options, and one thing you’ll soon learn is that what’s sauce for the goose is something else entirely for the gander.
 Some riders say stock is best, others find an aftermarket screen to be perfect/terrible and others even claim the bike is best with no screen at all.
 Well that just about covers it all then.

-My bike came with a taller Honda screen installed which at 17 high x 15″ wide (curved) is OK but leans too far back (right).
-I can feel the air hitting the top 4 inches of my lid but I can’t say it’s unbearable buffeting or especially noisy: let’s face it, I’m riding a motorbike not reposing in the back of a stretch limo listening to the Chemical Brothers.
+My bike came with a taller Honda screen installed which at 17″ (430mm) high x 15″ wide (curved) is OK but leans too far back (left).
+I can feel the air hitting the top 4 inches of my lid but I can’t say it’s unbearable buffeting or especially noisy.
+Let’s face it, I’m riding a motorbike not reposing in the back of a stretch limo listening to the Chemical Brothers.
 The bloke of the woman who sold me the CB-X suggested spacing the top mounts out by an inch or so to set the screen more vertically.
 It’s the sort of bodge I’d do without thinking on an old hack, but let’s try and keep this relatively new Honda looking proper for a while.

 It took only 20 minutes to fit, reusing some of the Honda bolts despite a full set of fittings supplied.
 I paid extra for the knobs option to be able to adjust without tools, and in black rather than bare steel to perhaps make it less obtrusive on the move.
 With an accessory bar (not fitted yet), that came to £116, quite a lot but all nicely powder coated, well made and fitting right.